IBM-Cloud/terraform-provider-ibm/examples/ibm-cis-dns-record/README.md

 # CIS DNS record example

-This example shows how to create/delete/get/update dns records/
+This example shows how to create/delete/get/update dns records

 To run, configure your IBM Cloud provider